How to Warm Up Your Twitter Account Before Outreach

 How to Know When Your Account is Ready

-After 3-4 weeks of warm-up, look for these signs that your account is ready for outreach:
+After 3 to 4 weeks of warm-up, look for these signs that your account is ready for outreach:

 Positive Signals

-- No restrictions: You haven't hit any rate limits or received any warnings
+- No restrictions: You have not hit any rate limits or received any warnings

 - Growing engagement: Your tweets are getting more likes and replies than when you started

-- Follower growth: You're gaining followers organically (even if slowly)
+- Follower growth: You are gaining followers organically (even if slowly)

 - DM responses: Your manual DMs are getting replies